 Rainy Day Activities for Kids

 Please note, this post contains affiliate links.
 If you purchase an item from one of these links I will receive a small commission at no extra charge to you.
 Please see my disclaimer for additional information.
-Thank you for supporting the blog!
+Thank you

 R loves a good board game.
 He started young with Sneaky Snacky Squirrel and now plays Monopoly Jr, Sorry, Chess, Connect Four, Checkers, Battleship, Jenga etc. He’s happy playing any game that involves strategy and he enjoys it even more if there’s a chance that he’ll beat E and I at the game.